CBorowski-dev/docs-operaton-org/content/update/minor/712-to-713/_index.md

 # Entirely Replaced FEEL Engine

 With this release, we replaced the old FEEL Engine completely.
-From now on, Camunda 7 uses the [FEEL Scala Engine](https://github.com/camunda/feel-scala) (opens external link) by default.
+From now on, Operatonuses the [FEEL Scala Engine](https://github.com/camunda/feel-scala) (opens external link) by default.
 You can restore the legacy behavior via a [configuration property][feel-legacy-prop].

 ## New Custom Function Mechanism

 The FEEL Engine provides an all-new Custom Function mechanism.
 It is now possible to register Custom Functions programmatically.
 Please read all about it in the documentation about [Custom FEEL Functions].
 The old way to register a Custom Function is not supported with the new FEEL Engine.